CindyJS/CindyJS/ref/Control_Operators.md

     * x is now negative

 **Return value:**
-In this case the return value of the `if`-function is &lt;expr&gt;.
+In this case the return value of the `if`-function is ‹expr›.
 Otherwise, `___` is returned.

     > x = 5; if(x<0, -1);